jaymwin/bandingPhotosKoBoCollect/README.md

 # bandingPhotosKoboCollect

-Copy and rename banding photos from KoBoCollect survey:
+Rename banding photos from KoBoCollect survey:

 1. Download .xlsx of banding data and zipped folder of banding photos from KoBoToolbox
 1. Place together in a folder, along with script